artemartemenko/chess-for-kindle/README.md

 - **Kindle Paperwhite 4 (10th Gen)**
 - **Kindle Paperwhite 5 (11th Gen)**

-Should work on most Kindles and other devices with a browser.
+Should work on most Kindles and other devices with a browser and a touchscreen.

 ## How to Play